darkwowgamer/Matchmaking/README.txt

 	I think MMR used in LoL is better.
 But since when it comes to compare numbers, they have the same effect so I didn't add the MMR field.
 2. SampleData.java:
-	1>	Extract data from the original files and add new field "tier" into every entry.
+	1>	Extract data from the original file and add new field "tier" into every entry.
 3. Match.java:
-	1>	Implement toString() method so that match result can be showed as string
+	1>	Implement toString() method so that match result can be showed as string.

 WHAT I ADDED
 1. Abstract class PlayersPicker and its inherited classes FastPlayersPicker, RangedPlayersPicker and